 Do you need a visa to go to Germany?
-Find out which permits you need for your move with our guide to German visa requirements and applications.
+Find out all about Germany’s visa and permit requirements and how to apply.

 Schlun & Elseven

 Schlun & Elseven are a well-established law firm offering clear and professional legal advice for expats moving to Germany.
 Whether you're an entrepreneur or a young family, their full-service immigration team can provide dedicated assistance for every step of your relocation to Germany.

 Immigration in Germany

 As the most populous and economically powerful nation in the EU, Germany attracts many people each year who visit, live temporarily, or settle.
 In fact, the German authorities processed over 2.5 million visa applications in 2019.
 Only France issues more visas in the EU.
 These figures decreased significantly in 2020 and 2021 due to COVID-19 travel restrictions.
 However, they are expected to pick up again over the next couple of years.